On the basis of race, color, national origin, religion, age, gender, disability, marital status or sexual orientation

 Every effort should be made to ensure that the student's assigned assistantship duties and responsibilities advance the student's professional development.
 Assignments should not conflict with courses or other work considered to be an integral part of the student's degree program.
 Assistants should be consulted about their assignments in order to minimize such conflicts.

 The Graduate School rarely approves such waivers and only for extraordinary circumstances.
 Students with requests for waivers of Graduate School procedures or regulations should consult with and obtain approval from their graduate or program director.
-Unit approved requests go to the Assistant Dean for Academic Services at The Graduate School who, in turn, may refer such requests to the Academic Standards Committee of the Graduate Council.
+Unit approved requests go to the Associate Dean at The Graduate School who, in turn, may refer such requests to the Academic Standards Committee of the Graduate Council.
 The decision of The Graduate School is final.
 There is no appeal procedure.

 To facilitate the process by which graduate students may resolve grievances, each department and graduate program is, with active graduate student participation, to establish a grievance and appeals committee that consists of both faculty and graduate students, and to establish procedures for hearing and resolving differences.
 The scope of possible grievances is in the dispute of the implementation of guidelines, regulations and policies, but not the guidelines, regulations and policies per se.
 It may include, but is not necessarily limited to: funding decisions; academic evaluation; assistantship responsibilities; and how departmental, program, and University policies have been implemented.
 To appeal a grievance decision at the departmental/unit level, see Grievance Appeal Procedures in the Graduate School Manual.